 Business student sees opportunity during quarantine to help the people of Rwanda

-Freshman Aidan Miller pivots his Kwizera coffee brand to raise money for food packages for Rwanda families.
+Aidan Miller uses his Kwizera coffee brand to raise money for food packages for Rwanda families.

 As the son of 20-year missionaries in East Africa, Miller is acutely aware of the effects of poverty and unemployment on the population.
 As an award-winning competitive barista and the founder of coffee shop Crema in Rwanda, he also has a vast knowledge of coffee: the taste, the sources and serving methods.

 As a freshman in the College of Business, Miller brought together his two passions into one unique Nashville business, Kwizera Coffee, where the purchase of bags of coffee and booking the mobile espresso bar directly contributes to hope creation programs in Rwanda East Africa.
 He launched and operated Kwizera throughout the 2019-2020 school year.

 And then, like all Lipscomb students this spring, he found himself having to learn a business lesson much sooner than expected: how to adapt to a market severely curtailed by quarantine restrictions in Nashville.

 Kwizera Coffee Story

 Miller was forced to stay in Nashville for the summer due to travel restrictions and had few prospects for his Kwizera coffee cart due to restrictions against large gatherings.
 However, instead of obstacles, Miller saw opportunity.